telerik/winforms-docs/deployment-and-distribution/redistributing-telerik-ui-for-winforms.md

 * Open source products.

 For additional usage requirements, development restrictions and, defined term definitions, please refer to the WinForms [license agreement]({%slug winforms/licensing/license-agreement%}).
-For uses that require additional review, please send e-mail to <a href="mailto:sales@telerik.com?subject=Redistributing Telerik UI for for WinForms">sales@telerik.com</a> to discuss your planned use of the controls.
+For uses that require additional review, please send e-mail to <a href="mailto:sales@telerik.com?subject=Redistributing Telerik UI for WinForms">sales@telerik.com</a> to discuss your planned use of the controls.

 ## ILMerge Telerik WinForms assemblies